 The installation of IPS pod drives allows the lower accommodation deck to be pushed farther back, presenting Prestige with two options: creating an exceptionally large master suite or prioritizing social accommodation by allocating space for three generous guest cabins.
 This decision reflects the principles of liberty, equality, and fraternity.

 The expansive amidship space permits a twin VIP cabin layout or the tri-cab version observed here.
-Meanwhile, Prestige's square bow design, which maximizes the beam forward, ensures minimal tapering inside the forward master cabin.
+Meanwhile, Prestige's square bow design, which maximises the beam forward, ensures minimal tapering inside the forward master cabin.

 In terms of design, the Prestige 680 demonstrates ingenuity in various aspects.
 Additionally, Prestige deserves praise for achieving a new level of refinement, particularly evident in the innovative interior design of this vessel.